eglazkova/ITP_NYU_student_work_web_dev_web_app/README.md

 ## What is ready for now (March 22, 2020)

 Current repository is a VERY BASIC, non-final prototype of the project's client-side part.
-For now this is the responsive map of the area around Shatura's landfill site built with [react map gl library](https://uber.github.io/react-map-gl/) and [mapbox](https://www.mapbox.com/).
+For now this is the responsive map of the area around Shatura's landfill built with [react map gl library](https://uber.github.io/react-map-gl/) and [mapbox](https://www.mapbox.com/).

 <a href="https://ibb.co/jJYVsL3"><img src="https://i.ibb.co/Y0SDwtf/Screenshot-2020-03-22-at-19-53-42.png" alt="Screenshot-2020-03-22-at-19-53-42" border="0"></a>